-MARINE CORPS AIR STATION IWAKUNI, Japan -- “The Commander’s Cup is about camaraderie and getting together and having a good time,” said Barbara Roman, Marine Corps Community Services SemperFit fitness coordinator.“These events challenge Marines physically and mentally.
+“The Commander’s Cup is about camaraderie and getting together and having a good time,” said Barbara Roman, Marine Corps Community Services SemperFit fitness coordinator.“These events challenge Marines physically and mentally.
 Marines challenge themselves all the time with (Combat Fitness Test’s) and Physical Fitness Test’s); this is just a different kind of challenge.”

 The dodge ball competition was a double-elimination, bracketed tournament.